 It takes an incredible effort to beat any of the big three currently on tour.
 It takes even more of an effort to beat Roger Federer at the peak of his powers.
 In 2005, there were a few players who could give him much of a challenge.
 Marat Safin not only met the challenge, but he came home with a surprising victory in the semifinals of the Australian Open.

-Many people believe that Safin could have been a truly dominant player if he dedicated his life to tennis and training like some of the others.
+Many people believe that Safin could have been a truly dominant player if he dedicated his life to tennis and training as some of the others.
 He always had the ability to be great, but it wasn’t until this Grand Slam that he really showed what he could do.
 In the semifinals, he was the better player of the entire match, and despite being down 2-1, he squeezed out a victory by winning the crucial points.

 To back up that victory, he won fairly easily in the final over Leyton Hewitt.
 Many feel like this was one of the toughest opponents Federer ever went up against in a grand slam match, which is saying something when looking at the totality of his career.